redpesk-common/sec-gate-fedid-binding/docs/4-running_and_testing.md

 ## Running/Testing

-Fedid-binding implements *afb-libcontroller* and requires a valid afb-controller-config.json to operate.
+sec-gate-fedid-binding implements *afb-libcontroller* and requires a valid afb-controller-config.json to operate.
 For testing purpose the simplest way is to define `AFB_FEDID_CONFIG` environment variable with a full or relative path to binder *rootdir*.

 ### Requirements